ReproNim/neurodocker/examples/nipype_tutorial/README.md

  - using datalad to download data
  - copying a current directory to the container
  - using `jupyter-notebook` as a default command

+You can test the script and `Dockerfile`

+ - creating a `Dockerfile`: `bash create_dockerfile.sh`
+ - building a Docker image (this will take a while): `docker build -t test/nipype_tutorial .`
+ - running a Docker container: `docker run -it --rm -p8888:8888 test/nipype_tutorial`
+ - container should start `jupyter-notebook`, you can copy the link and paste to your browser